 There is a dropping off point at the main entrance with plenty of room to disembark safely.

 In the car park at the rear of the building (Mostyn Broadway) there are 18 designated disabled parking spaces; parking is free for disabled badge holders within these spaces.

 We have wheelchair spaces at Stalls level in all of our performance area.
 All public areas are also fully accessible for Wheelchair users.

 Wheelchair Transfers: If there are no allocated wheelchair spaces available within the auditorium then we can accommodate the transfer or some patrons to theatre seats, this must be done by calling the Box Office who will advise on the best seating for this.

-Motorised Wheelchairs: these are not permitted in the auditorium.
+Motorised Scooters: these are not permitted in the auditorium.